Helpline 0808 800 3333 or contact us

 Anything else?
 Other ways to contact us

 If your child is having sleep difficulties, it can have a substantial impact on both their life and yours.
-The following tips from Scope's expert sleep practitioners, Maxine and Angie, and from members of our online community, may help to set them on the right track to healthy sleep.
+The following tips from Scope's expert sleep practitioners, Maxine and Angie, and from members of our online community, may help to set you on the right track to healthy sleep.

-“We would recommend a wind down time of an hour; we call this the golden hour.
+“We would recommend a wind-down time of an hour; we call this the golden hour.
 By keeping a consistent routine every night it will give your child a solid foundation for sleep.” – Maxine and Angie, Scope sleep practitioners

 Any kinds of exercise or exciting activities should be avoided in this period.
-The things you do with your child prior to sleep and the way you approach bedtime should also remain the same, whilst obviously allowing for necessary changes as the child grows up.
+The things you do with your child prior to sleep and the way you approach bedtime should also remain the same, whilst allowing for necessary changes as the child grows up.

 One community member describes her child’s bedtime routine: “To help our daughter sleep, and to reinforce the idea that it's bedtime, we follow the same script every night.
 We go in her room, have a story, put on some sensory lights and then I do the 'time to go to sleep' bit from the end of 'In the Night Garden’.”